Most Recent Concert - Many Moons

-Join us on April 13, 2019 at 7:00 PM for our next concert.
-Many Moons marks the passing of time and cycles of change.
+On April 13, 2019 at 7:00 PM, Many Moons marked the passing of time and cycles of change.

-Many Moons invites us to look toward the cosmos and express gratitude for the natural and spiritual worlds, and the constant yet changing presence of the moon, which is both reliable and wondrous.
-The program features work by composers Joan Szymko, Jocelyn Hagen, Kala Pierson, Gwyneth Walker, and J. David Moore, with pieces including the traditional spiritual My Lord, What a Morning and an exaltation of the moon goddess by Enheduanna, a Sumerian priestess who lived in 2300 BC.
-The program reflects on divine forces and faith, as well as friendship, love, and music.
+Many Moons invited us to look toward the cosmos and express gratitude for the natural and spiritual worlds, and the constant yet changing presence of the moon, which is both reliable and wondrous.
+The program featured work by composers Joan Szymko, Jocelyn Hagen, Kala Pierson, Gwyneth Walker, and J. David Moore, with pieces including the traditional spiritual My Lord, What a Morning and an exaltation of the moon goddess by Enheduanna, a Sumerian priestess who lived in 2300 BC.
+The program reflected on divine forces and faith, as well as friendship, love, and music.

 Fall/Winter 2018 Concert